material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 [Buttons](https://material.io/components/buttons/) allow users to take actions, and make choices, with a single tap.

-There are four variants of buttons:
+There are four types of buttons:

 * [Text button](#text-button)
 * [Outlined button](#outlined-button)